The Hive offers up to 10 days bespoke business support, mentoring and training for start‑up co‑ops.

 * Training is currently being delivered online due to Covid, but this does not impact the quality of support.

 Mentor co-operatives need to be a Co-operatives UK member.
+We will be able to advise about this if your application is successful.

 How long do applications take to be assessed?